sean-stanley/casualrp-hugo-site/content/episodes/what-s-next-for-casual-rp.md

 title = "What's Next for Casual RP?"

 +++
-The gang reflects on the Blood Chalice chronicle and talk about the future of the Casual RP podcast & show.
+Hot off the heels of the Blood Chalice finale, the gang talks about the future of the Casual RP podcast & show.